mediastandardstrust/superfastmatch/README.md

     sudo apt-get install libunwind7

 Which is a dependency for perftools.
+And you might also need a:

+    sudo ldconfig

+after the script has finished.

 Test
 ----